rcardin/pcd-actors/README.md

     void stop();
     void stop(ActorRef<?> actor);

+Stopping an actor means that it cannot receive any message after the stopping operation.
+This operation must be accomplished *gracefully*, which means that an actor has to process the messages that are already present in the mailbox before stopping.

+Trying to do any operation on a stopped actor must rise an `UnsupportedMessageException`.
+An actually stopped actor should be eligible for garbage collection by the JVM an no thread should be associated to it anymore.

+The `stop` method stops all the actors that are active in the actor system.
+Every actor has to be stopped *gracefully*, as stated in above sentences.

 #### Singleton view of the actor system
 The actor system MUST have a single active instance.
 This instance have to be necessarily initialized in the `main`